lina128/cubius/README.md

 ```

 ## Running the Project
 After completing the [installation](#installation) step, you're ready to start the project!
+Open up your browser, and try the examples in example.json.

 ```bash
 $ yarn start  # Start the development server (or `npm start`)